Home > Bike Types > eBike

 Support us!
 Bikerumor may earn a small commission from affiliate links in this article.
 Learn More

 Merida makes a powerful move to Bosch motors for their latest crop of ebikes, including this all-new lightweight all-mountain eOne-Sixty SL, its companion full-power enduro eOne-Eighty, and a new crop of eFloat city bikes.
-The 160mm travel is my preferred starting point to discuss the new Bosch powered bikes, because even though it is really an all-new ebike, it has something of an analogue in Merida’s previous popular e160 platform.
+The 160mm travel is my preferred starting point to discuss the new Bosch powered bikes, because even though it is really an all-new ebike, it has something of an analog in Merida’s previous popular e160 platform.

-But with a lighter carbon frame, a lighter and smoother pedal assist via Bosch’s CX motor, and the smallest battery that Merida has put in an eMTB yet… the new eOne-Sixty SL feels a lot more like a regular all-mountain bike.
+But with a lighter carbon frame, a lighter and smoother pedal assist via Bosch’s SX motor, and the smallest battery that Merida has put in an eMTB yet… the new eOne-Sixty SL feels a lot more like a regular all-mountain bike.
 And it likely will appeal to mountain bikers turned off by the extra heft of most full-powered ebikes.

 2025 Merida eOne-Sixty SL lightweight Bosch SX eMTB